 Fortunately, alternative technology exists.
 On Sunday alone, over 100,000 Hong Kong accounts were created on FireChat, a clever smartphone app that manages to connect to other smartphones without the use of WiFi or cellular networks, allowing users to bypass traditional means of connectivity.
-The app takes the power away from governments that look to block the spread of information (it's also been used in Taiwan, Iraq and Iran) and instead empowers those on the ground.
+The app takes the power away from governments that look to block the spread of information (it's also been used in Taiwan, Iraq, and Iran) and instead empowers those on the ground.
 Though, as Motherboard pointed out, it's not fully secure or protected from government surveillance.

 I gave Micha Benoliel, one of the individuals behind FireChat, a call to talk about how the app is helping protesters in Hong Kong.

-VICE: Hey Micha, tell me about how your app is helping protesters in Hong Kong.
+VICE: Hey, Micha.
+Tell me about how your app is helping protesters in Hong Kong.

 Was FireChat designed to be used in this way?

 We didn't create the application for that purpose.
 We created it to enable people to communicate during large events, such as conferences and festivals.
-We realised in Taiwan this year that people were using it during the Sunflower Movement.
+We realized in Taiwan this year that people were using it during the Sunflower Movement.
 Students were using it to communicate with people inside the parliament and outside the parliament.
 It was a big surprise with Hong Kong, though, because while we only had a few hundred installs a few days ago, Sunday saw 100,000 account creations just for the city of Hong Kong.

 A pro-democracy activist being pepper-sprayed at point blank range in Hong Kong

 Wow.
 So I'm guessing that was all just word of mouth among activists.